anon-blue/anon.blue/README.txt

-                                                                             ypu
+                                                                      fuck you d
-you comeputer ispoison!!!!!!!  you comeputer is poison!!!!!!!
+hoehfoehfheifeioifeihoe!!!!!!  you comeputer is poison!!!!!!!

            R    "fuckdxxcxcxzcxzc